lextm/blog/_posts/2013/2013-2-8-debugging-on-mono-an-xbuild-issue.md

 ---
+description: This post talks about an issue I encountered when trying to compile F# on Windows with Mono.
+excerpt_separator: <!--more-->
 layout: post
-title: "Debugging on Mono: An xbuild Issue"
-description: This post talks about an issue I encountered when trying to compile F# on Windows with Mono.
-tags: Mono
 permalink: /debugging-on-mono-an-xbuild-issue-44cda356cfa1
-excerpt_separator: <!--more-->
+tags: linux mono
+title: 'Debugging on Mono: An xbuild Issue'
 ---
 I just attempted to answer [one StackOverflow question](http://stackoverflow.com/questions/14678414/installing-f-3-windows-xp-using-mono/14679719#14679719) about how to compile F# on Windows with Mono, but failed as there is something I don't know why.
 However, by using Mono 3.0.3 xbuild I noticed that it seems to support many MSBuild 3.5 goodies.
 So I decided to test it out to execute ANTLR targets.
 <!--more-->